commercialhaskell/stackage/CURATORS.md

 ### Adding Debian packages for required system tools or libraries
 Additional (non-Haskell) system libraries or tools should be added to `stackage/debian-bootstrap.sh`.
-Committing the changes should trigger a DOckerHub.
+Committing the changes should trigger a DockerHub.
 Normally only the master branch needs to be updated since new packages are not added to the current lts release.

 ### Upgrading GHC version